sh0rez/vSphere-terraform_ubuntu-cloud-ova/README.md

 # OKD template

-Change terraform.tfvars for your setting
+Change terraform.tfvars.example for your setting than cp to terraform.tfvars

 Install terraform via below website